bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Quick-Web-Developers-Website-Checklist---A-List-Of-Tools-For-Improvement.md

 -   <span id="8b66">Optimize your page loading times.
 Fast sites make users happy and improve the overall quality of the web (especially for those users with slow Internet connections).
 Google recommends that you use tools like <a href="https://developers.google.com/speed/pagespeed/insights/" class="markup--anchor markup--li-anchor">PageSpeed Insights</a> and <a href="https://www.webpagetest.org/" class="markup--anchor markup--li-anchor">Webpagetest.org</a> to test the performance of your page.</span>
 -   <span id="5f39">Design your site for all device types and sizes, including desktops, tablets, and smartphones.
 Use the <a href="https://search.google.com/test/mobile-friendly" class="markup--anchor markup--li-anchor">Mobile-Friendly Test</a> to test how well your pages work on mobile devices, and get feedback on what needs to be fixed.</span>
 -   <span id="5f9b">Ensure that your site <a href="https://developers.google.com/search/docs/advanced/guidelines/browser-compatibility" class="markup--anchor markup--li-anchor">appears correctly in different browsers</a>.</span>
--   <span id="717b">If possible, <a href="https://developers.google.com/search/docs/advanced/security/https" class="markup--anchor markup--li-anchor">secure your site’s connections</a> with HTTPS.
+-   <span id="717b">If possible, <a href="https://developers.google.com/search/docs/advanced/security/https" class="markup--anchor markup--li-anchor">secure your site's connections</a> with HTTPS.
 Encrypting interactions between the user and your website is a good practice for communication on the web.</span>
 -   <span id="4156">Ensure that your pages are useful for readers with visual impairments, for example, by testing usability with a screen-reader.</span>

 ### Basic principles

 -   <span id="0251">Make pages primarily for users, not for search engines.</span>
--   <span id="f565">Don’t deceive your users.</span>
+-   <span id="f565">Don't deceive your users.</span>
 -   <span id="5f8a">Avoid tricks intended to improve search engine rankings.
-A good rule of thumb is whether you’d feel comfortable explaining what you’ve done to a website that competes with you, or to a Google employee.
+A good rule of thumb is whether you'd feel comfortable explaining what you've done to a website that competes with you, or to a Google employee.
 Another useful test is to ask, “Does this help my users?
-Would I do this if search engines didn’t exist?”</span>
+Would I do this if search engines didn't exist?”</span>
 -   <span id="9acc">Think about what makes your website unique, valuable, or engaging.
 Make your website stand out from others in your field.</span>

 ### Specific guidelines